Everybody had matching towels

 - "Debbie" is about Debbie Harry despite mentioning her "all girl rock band".
 Whilst Debbie Harry did have an all girl rock band in the pre-Blondie days, Blondie themselves were predominantly male with her as the only female.

-- The Band Minus the Face: Two examples:
+- The Band Minus the Face: Three examples:

 - The second is Good Stuff, which was the only release by the band as a trio without Cindy Wilson.